 Wireless Instrumented Streaming Platform (WISP)

 The Wireless Instrumented Streaming Platform (WISP) is a portable, remotely controllable, instrumented wideband RF data capture, transmit, and analysis tool.
-WISP uses include wireless signal capture, arbitrary signal generation, and frequency translation for both R&D and field-based operations.
+WISP uses include wireless signal capture, an arbitrary signal generator, and frequency translation for both R&D and field-based operations.
+WISP runs on a wideband software defined radio (SDR) transceiver architecture.

 Wideband RF Data Capture Tool